Accessibility statement for Leicestershire Partnership NHS Trust

 This website is run by Leicestershire Partnership NHS Trust.
 We want as many people as possible to be able to use this website in a way that suits your communication needs.
 For example, that means you should be able to:

-• navigate most of the website using just a keyboard
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader

-• access PDF documents and translate them using a screen reader
+• access PDF documents and translate them using a screen reader.

 We’ve also made the website text as simple as possible to understand.